timboudreau/scamper/README.md

 Servers and clients can register `MessageType`s and `MessageHandler`s that receive messages of those types.
 Each message sent or received by this library has a 3-byte header identifying the message.
 The remaining payload of a message is up to you.
+You define message types and write handlers that receive those messages, or use a `Sender` to send them elsewhere.

 For convenience, by default message payloads are encoded using [BSON](http://en.wikipedia.org/wiki/BSON) using